 As a simpler alternative, he suggests “You should aim to recoup your costs in the first 24 months of the loan.”

-Is it worth refinancing to save $100 per month?
+Is it worth refinancing to save $100 a month?

-Let’s say you check today’s refinance rates, and you estimate a refinance could save you $100 per month on your mortgage payments.
+Let’s say you check today’s refinance rates, and you estimate a refinance could save you $100 on your monthly mortgage payments.

-Consider that your closing costs will likely total between 2 to 5 percent of your new loan’s principal balance.
-On a $200,000 loan balance, that’s a minimum of $4,000 out of pocket.
+Consider that your refinance closing costs will likely total between 2% to 5% of your new loan’s principal balance.
+On a $200,000 loan balance, that’s a minimum of $4,000 out of pocket for closing costs.

 Saving $100 per month, it would take you 40 months — more than 3 years — to recoup your closing costs.

 So a refinance might be worth it if you plan to stay in the home for 4 years or more.
 But if not, refinancing would likely cost you more than you’d save.

 However, the 2% to 5% closing cost estimate isn’t set in stone.

 Negotiate with your lender for a no-closing-cost refinance.
 Your rate might be slightly higher than market rates, but still much lower than your current rate.